P-1884/kSWAP/README.md

 ### And Finally
 Once the above has been completed, run SWAP by uncommenting one of the functions in 'main' within examples/run.py.
-There is a 'quick_check' file which gives a quick summary of classifications so far (useful for when running AWS SWAP to check progress).\
+There is a 'quick_check' file which gives a quick summary of classifications so far (useful for when running AWS SWAP to check progress) and a 'SWAP_plots' file to plot trajectory plots of the classifications.\
 Please report any bugs as Github Issues.